Mobile World Congress - a sight for sore feet...

 pipped at the post

-An additional highlight of the event, was out of those 2,200 companies that exhibited, Neural Technologies were only one of a select few (less than fifty) to be shortlisted for a GSMA Glomo award.
-Sadly, in our particular category we lost out to Samsung.
-I suppose losing out to Samsung is not so bad… $177 billion in revenue, $16.5 billion in profit, $206.5 billion in assets and a $216 billion market value is not a bad company to be pipped at the post by… I can liken it to a near ‘David and Goliath’ moment.
+An additional highlight of the event, was out of those 2,200 companies who exhibited, Neural Technologies were only one of a select few (less than fifty) to be shortlisted for a GSMA Glomo award.
+Sadly in our particular category we lost out to Samsung.
+I suppose losing out to Samsung is not so bad… a $177 billion in revenue, $16.5 billion in profit, $206.5 billion in assets and a $216 billion market value is not a bad company to be pipped at the post by… I can liken it to a near ‘David and Goliath’ moment.
 We even managed to get in front of the bright lights and contribute to a couple of Telecom TV interviews…

 allow exhibitors and delegates who travel from all over the world to continue to remotely manage their business

 Now did Neural Technologies sign any orders or sell a few platforms during these 4 days?
 No, and we never expected we would.
 But the heartening outcome was from the non-stop activity at our exhibition stand.
 We had the opportunity to catch up with customers and had extremely constructive meetings with potential, new and long standing partners alike.
 Some of the existing partner meetings were prearranged before the event, but many others were visitors who had identified possible synergies and opportunities to work together or to assist Neural Technologies to open new markets.
 These individuals had made the long and arduous walk over many metres of cheap nylon carpet to reach our exhibition stand and still had the energy to get animated about their business and opportunities.

 The outcome of the many interactions and lengthy discussions over the 4 day period was that our Optimus platform. products and solution offerings can benefit many of these companies strategies and align to the demands of their own customers.
 This is positive news and I foresee our Director of Channels and Partners having some long days and nights ahead as we progress these discussions further over the coming days, weeks and months.